-Searching Pinterest for some DIY wedding decor ideas and endlessly pinning beautiful images?
+Searching Pinterest for some DIY wedding decorations on a budget and endlessly pinning beautiful images?
 The thought of decorating your venue might be exciting or it might be daunting, but I have some great ideas to share with you that are super easy to recreate and you can shop straight from this post.
-Here's what we did for our wedding decor, and I promise you it's budget-friendly.
+Here's what we did for our wedding decor, the wedding themes, and I promise you it's budget-friendly.

 ring box, keepsakes + thank you gifts